Building an Order-Flow Trading System for Crypto Markets

 Complete Implementation Prompt

-Goal: Build a Binance BTCUSDT order-flow strategy pipeline with a recorder, replay engine, and paper-trading simulator.
-Keep live execution disabled by default.
+Goal: Build a Binance BTCUSDT order-flow strategy pipeline with a recorder, replay engine, paper-trading simulator, and gated DEMO, TESTNET, or LIVE execution support where supported.
+Keep the write-capable [EXECUTION_MODE](https://siebly.io/reference/glossary#execution-mode) values DEMO, TESTNET, and LIVE disabled by default.

 Use: